|Book Title||PMP Exam Prep|

 The book starts with a chapter on tricks and tips for the PMP Exam.
 I think this chapter is the best part of the book.
 You will find all the tricks that are needed to solve PMP Exam questions in this chapter.
 This chapter is very well written and many PMPs vouch for it.
 Without belittling the value of the rest of the book, I think you can buy the book only for this chapter.

 The Chapter 3 is another important chapter of the book.
 It contains famous “Rita’s Process Chart”.
 Some trainers and aspirants swear by this Process Chart because it is easy to understand.
 But, I find it very disconcerting.
-The Process Chart is somewhat different from the PMBOK Guide’s processes.
-This was the only reason why I studied processes from the PMBOK Guide during my Exam preparation.
+The Process Chart is very different from the PMBOK Guide’s processes.
+This was the only reason why I focused more on the PMBOK Guide during my Exam preparation.
 In fact, I have noticed that many other students also get confused by Rita’s Process Chart.
 If you find it confusing, you can ignore this chapter and read the rest of the book.
 Otherwise, it could be detrimental for the Exam.
 You can refer to the PMBOK Guide or some other source for the processes.

-Every other chapter of the book starts with a small background and introduction.
-The author(s) relates the current chapter with other project management topics.
-This relationship prepares a solid foundation for the Exam.
-In all the chapters, there are probing questions and exercises within the chapter.
+All chapters have probing questions and exercises.
 This helps in learning the topics completely.
 In addition, there are PMP sample questions at the end of each chapter.
 These questions are very good and must be done by every PMP aspirant.

 Chapter 1 “Tricks of the Trade” – Tips and tricks for passing the Exam